Sri Lankan rupee edges up on bank dollar sales

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-COLOMBO Jan 8 The Sri Lankan rupee ended 0.1 percent firmer on Friday as dollar sales by a private bank helped boost the local currency amid continued demand for the greenback from importers, dealers said.
+COLOMBO Jan 6 The Sri Lankan rupee edged up on Wednesday as dollar sales by a private bank offset demand for the greenback from importers, dealers said.

-"Rupee is trading firmer on bank dollar sales.
-But it is still under pressure due to import demand.
-A private bank sold dollars at 143.80 in the morning and then reduced to 143.75 later.
-That helped the rupee to strengthen," said a currency dealer on condition of anonymity.
+"The rupee rose as a private bank started selling dollars from 144.20 to 143.95, which prevented the fall," said a currency dealer, requesting not to be named.

-Some dealers said the private bank could have sold dollars on behalf of the central bank.
-Officials at the central bank were not available for comment.
+A few dealers said the private bank could have sold dollars on behalf of the central bank as it did not allow the rupee to fall below 143.95.

+Another dealer said a state-run bank bought most of the dollars when the rupee was sold at 143.95, and then, suddenly stopped buying.

-The central bank, in a move to instil investor confidence, on Monday said it would lift all restrictions on outflows by nationals who send money that is earned in foreign currencies.
+To instil investor confidence, the central bank said on Monday it would lift all restrictions on outflows by nationals who send money that's earned in foreign currencies.

-Central Bank Governor Arjuna Mahendran last week said the steep fall in the rupee has slowed and the currency seems to be stabilising at the current level, due to inflows from remittances.
+Central Bank Governor Arjuna Mahendran said a steep fall in the rupee has slowed and currency seems to be stabilising at the current level, due to inflows from remittances.

-Some analysts expect the rupee to stabilise due to a gradual rise in market interest rates.
-Yields on 91-day t-bills rose by 14 basis points to a more-than-two-month high at a weekly auction on Wednesday, after the central bank raised the statutory reserve ratio by 150 basis points with effect from Jan.
+Some analysts expect the rupee to stabilise due to gradual rise in market interest rates.
+Yields in 91-day t-bills rose by 14 basis points to more than two-month high at a weekly auction on Wednesday, after the central bank increased statutory reserve ratio by 150 basis points with effect from Jan.
 16.

-Commercial banks parked 87.546 billion rupees ($609.23 million) of surplus liquidity on Friday using the central bank's deposit facility at 6 percent, official data showed. ($1 = 143.7000 Sri Lankan rupees) (Reporting by Shihar Aneez and Ranga Sirilal; Editing by Sunil Nair)
+Commercial banks parked 79.4 billion rupees ($551.77 million) of surplus liquidity on Wednesday using the central bank's deposit facility at six percent, official data showed.

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)